ChatGPT Ads and advertising on GenAI Search Engines: what you need to know

 • Rewarded ads, where users watch an ad in exchange for temporary premium access

-Together, these strategic hires show OpenAI’s intent to build a competitive ad platform and create innovative AI products.
+Together, these hires underline OpenAI’s ambition to build a credible, scalable advertising platform alongside its AI products.

 ChatGPTImage22mai202510_04_0